sameeriron42/sync2way/README.md

 - Name it as customer-hook, click create webhook. copy the WEBHOOK SECRET generated.

-### How can product's customer catalog be extended to support other systems like invoice catalog?
+### How can application's user details be extended to support other systems like product details?
 - Since we follow factory pattern, we can seamlessly integrate any new category as long as we define templates such as routers,configSettings,DB models & schemas.
-- When provided with product type, Our factory function will take care of the integrations i.e, initializing appropriate configClass and registering invoice related routers,publishing msg's to respective queues etc.
+- When provided with system type, Our factory function will take care of the integrations i.e, initializing appropriate configClass and registering product related routers,publishing msg's to respective queues etc.

 ### How would you go about adding second integration like salesforce?
 - All we need to do is extend the functionality of worker that we wrote for stripe integration.